 The Society of Hispanic Professional Engineers (SHPE) provides scholarship awards to increase student access and support to higher education in STEM programs.
 The organization’s aim is to bridge the disparities in STEM degrees between Hispanics and their non-Hispanic counterparts

-Each month we publish several newsletters full of digital learning, funding, professional growth, social media, and STEM resources.
-Below are the resources from our newsletters that educators turned to the most in the month of July.
+Each month we publish blogs and several newsletters full of digital learning, funding, professional growth, social media, and STEM resources.
+Below are items from our blogs and newsletters that educators turned to the most in September.